Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Introduction

-However, with the advent of CNNs and the enhancement of computing power through graphics processing units (GPUs), SVMs were gradually replaced in image classification.
-One of the reasons for the success of CNNs was that they were able to incorporate prior knowledge into the neural network.
-Indeed, the pioneering paper of CNNs \cite{lecun1989generalization} makes the point that ``It is usually accepted that good generalization performance on real-world problems cannot be achieved unless some a priori knowledge about the task is built into the system.
+In the early 2000s, SVMs \cite{cortes1995support} were one of the most effective methods for image classification \cite{lu2007survey}.
+They had a firm theoretical foundation of margin maximization \cite{vapnik1995nature,boser1992training} that is especially important in high dimensions, and a kernel method to make high-dimensional computation tractable.
+However, with the advent of CNNs and the enhanced computing power of GPUs, SVMs were replaced in image classification.
+One reason was that CNNs were able to incorporate prior knowledge.
+The pioneering paper \cite{lecun1989generalization} emphasizes that ``It is usually accepted that good generalization performance on real-world problems cannot be achieved unless some a priori knowledge about the task is built into the system.
 Back-propagation networks provide a way of specifying such knowledge by imposing constraints both on the architecture of the network and on its weights.
 In general, such constraints can be considered as particular transformations of the parameter space."
 It further mentions specifically that, ``Multilayer constrained networks perform very well on this task when organized in a hierarchical structure with shift-invariant feature detectors."
 Indeed, CNNs have successfully incorporated several important characteristics of images.
 One, mentioned above (called shift-invariance), is translational invariance, which is exploited by the constancy, i.e., location independence, of the convolution matrices.
 A second is locality.
 For example, an ``edge" in an image can be recognized from just the neighboring pixels.
 This is exploited by the low dimensionality of the kernel matrix.
 A third characteristic is the multiplicity of spatial scales, i.e., a hierarchy of spatial ``features" of multiple sizes in images.
-These are captured in modern CNNs through the ``pooling" operation at the $(\ell+1)$-th layer, where the features of the $\ell$-th layer are effectively low-pass filtered through operations such as max-pooling.
-More recently, it has been shown that depth in neural networks (NNs) of rectified linear units (ReLUs) permits composition, and enhances expressivity for a given number of parameters, as well as reducing the number of parameters needed for approximations of given accuracy \cite{daubechies2021nonlinear}.
+These three properties are captured in modern CNNs through the ``pooling" operation at the $(\ell+1)$-th layer, where the features of the $\ell$-th layer are effectively low-pass filtered through operations such as max-pooling.
+More recently, it has been shown that depth in neural networks (NNs) of rectified linear units (ReLUs) permits composition, enhances expressivity for a given number of parameters, and reduces the number needed for accurate approximations \cite{daubechies2021nonlinear}.